Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 ```

 You can find a list of MEV-Boost Holesky relays [here](https://www.coincashew.com/coins/overview-eth/mev-boost/mev-relay-list#holesky-testnet-relays).
+After the sidecar is started, it will expose a port (`18550` in this example), that you need to point your CL to.
+This may be different depending on which CL you're running, check out [here](https://docs.flashbots.net/flashbots-mev-boost/getting-started/system-requirements#consensus-client-configuration-guides) for a list of configuration guides.

 Note that in this setup, the signer module will not be started.

 ## Custom module
-We currently provide a test module that needs to be built as a Docker image.
+We currently provide a test module that needs to be built locally.
 To build the module run:
 ```bash
 bash scripts/build_local_modules.sh
 ```